 The prevalence of lung cancer among lifetime never-smokers is very high, but few people, including many physicians, recognize the risk in people with no history of cigarette smoking.
 For Navy veterans who have usually been exposed to high levels of asbestos, periodic chest radiographs and pulmonary function tests may detect asbestos-related diseases early.

-If you, a fellow service member, or loved one were exposed to asbestos while serving in the Navy, and have developed lung cancer, we can guide you towards the closest VA regional office or medical center you so that you can benefit as soon as possible from the money or healthcare and treatment you deserve.
+If you, a fellow service member, or a loved one were exposed to asbestos while serving in the Navy, and have developed lung cancer, we can guide you toward the closest VA regional office or medical center so that you can benefit as soon as possible from the money or healthcare and treatment you deserve.
 Learn more about how and where you were exposed to asbestos and what legal compensation options you could be entitled to.